deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "You're making that up!"
 Charlotte scoffed.

-"Well…It *felt* like half an hour, anyway."
+"Well...It *felt* like half an hour, anyway."
 Ava conceded.
 She hadn't exactly been watching the clock for an objective assessment.

-"Wow…" Charlotte drifted off into a fantasy fugue for a second.
-"Still…I want that blond one." she looked over Ava's shoulder at the '*boy candy*' again.
+"Wow..."
+Charlotte drifted off into a fantasy fugue for a second.
+"Still...I want that blond one." she looked over Ava's shoulder at the '*boy candy*' again.

 Ava examined Charlotte's choice.
 He was about six feet tall, well-groomed and sporting some slightly retro stubble and the kind of fashionable haircut and makeup that would have looked very strange ten years ago.
 Good-looking, but in a kind of slim, metrosexual way.
 His sleeves were rolled up, revealing tattoos that looked like they went all the way up.